 Local search engine optimization (SEO) plays a vital role in making your business more visible to local consumers.
 When users search for a local business, search results appear based on metrics that measure relevance.
 This produces the best results that match the user’s intent.
-Google displays these results at the top of search engine results pages (SERPs) in groups of three, which is called the Google three (3) pack.
+Google displays these results at the top of search engine results pages (SERPs) in groups of three, which is called the Google 3-Pack.

 Forty-six percent of all searches on Google are local in nature.
 When a local search is performed, the Local 3 Pack appears at the top of SERPs 93 percent of the time.
 With zero-click purchases on the rise, having your business appear on the Local 3 Pack boosts your visibility significantly.